 The Ridgeline looks just like the Honda Pilot upon which it’s based, at least from the front.
 The bed on the back makes for a less cohesive overall design than other purpose-built pickups in the class, but if you’re a fan of Honda’s recent styling, you’ll like this truck too.
 The interior is sleek and high-quality, with just the right number of buttons and knobs to be useful but not overwhelming.

-A smooth 3.5-liter V-6 making 280 horsepower does the heavy lifting, now paired with a 9-speed automatic transmission meant to improve fuel efficiency.
+A smooth 3.5-liter V-6 that makes 280 horsepower does the heavy lifting, now paired with a 9-speed automatic transmission meant to improve fuel efficiency.
 Front-wheel drive is standard and all-wheel drive is available.
-As this is a unibody truck that shares a platform with a crossover SUV, no true four-wheel-drive system is available.
+As this is a unibody truck that shares a platform with a crossover SUV, no true four-wheel-drive system is available with low-range gearing.
 The Pilot’s integrated frame sacrifices some towing capacity and off-road capability, but its on-road driving manners are unmatched by any other pickup, providing a smooth and confident ride that feels very much like the Pilot.